A Wicked Tale: Release

-A Wicked Tale made its world premiere at the 34th International Film Festival Rotterdam and was selected to be the closing night film of the 2005 Montreal Fantasia International Film Festival.
+A Wicked Tale made its world premiere at the 34th International Film Festival Rotterdam.
+It won the Gold Remi Award at the WorldFest of the Houston International Film Festival and was selected to be the closing night film of the 2005 Montreal Fantasia International Film Festival.
 Its Asian premiere was at the 18th Singapore International Film Festival.

 It has since become a cult film.